August 6 to 11

 Increasing diversity among health professionals improves access to healthcare for everyone.
 This inaugural camp is focused on:

-- Encouraging males from the following groups (including, but not limited to, first-generation college, low-income and underrepresented minorities) to pursue careers in the health professions
+- Encouraging students from the following groups (including, but not limited to, first-generation college, low-income and underrepresented minorities) to pursue careers in the health professions

 - Introducing participants to the college’s undergraduate majors that can prepare them for graduate study and professional careers in healthcare